acceleratedscience/open-ad-toolkit/docs/output/markdown/getting-started.md

     </figure>

 1.  **Magic Commands**<br>
-    Magic commands let you run terminal commands from within Jupyter.
+    Magic commands let you access any OpenAD CLI command from within Jupyter.
 They are invoked by the `%openad` prefix.
-All OpenAD CLI commands can be accessed like this.
-For example:<br>

         %openad list files

+    If you wish to retrieve data from an OpenAD command, you can use the `%openadd` prefix instead.
+This will return raw, unstyled data for further processing.

+        my_data = %openadd display data 'my_data_file.csv'